Spicy Eggplant Rice

 Notes

-Sambar powder is readily available at any Asian store and is normally prepared by pan roasting whole spices like lentils, coriander seeds, dried whole red chili, fenugreek seeds, curry leaves & grinding them to a coarse powder.
+Sambar powder is readily available at any Asian store and is normally prepared by pan roasting whole spices like lentils, coriander seeds, dried whole red chili, fenugreek seeds, and curry leaves.
+You can substitute eggplants with other vegetables like zucchini or bell peppers.
+Adjust the spice level according to your preference.
+Leftovers can be stored in an airtight container in the refrigerator for up to 2 days.

 Leave a Reply